Frequently Asked Questions Regarding Airport Name Change

 - preempting to the State of Florida the authority to name major commercial service airports, including Palm Beach International Airport (PBI);

-- renaming PBI the “President Donald J. Trump International Airport” effective July 1, 2026; and
+- renaming PBI the “President Donald J. Trump International Airport”; and

 - requiring the County to diligently pursue all required approvals/agreements to implement the name change, including obtaining approval of the Federal Aviation Administration (FAA) and owner of the trademark authorizing its commercial use, and to timely commence signage and branding changes to maintain compliance with state law.